-However, these two metrics should be read in conjunction with each other.
-A site with a high Trust Flow measurement and a low Citation Flow is not going to be worth the effort.
+However, you should read these two metrics in conjunction with each other.
+A site with a high Trust Flow measurement and a low Citation Flow will not be worth the effort.

 A good ratio of TF to CF is 0.50.
-Google ranks at 1 – that is, it’s Trust Flow metric is 99, and its Citation Flow metric is 99.
-Focus on sites with a high TF and a good ratio between TF and CF, and you can’t go wrong.
+Google ranks at 1 – its Trust Flow metric is 99, and its Citation Flow metric is 99.
+Focus on sites with a high TF and a good ratio between TF and CF; you can’t go wrong.

 If you don’t have a paid subscription to Majestic, then you can use SiteProfiler.
 It shows Citation Flow and Trust Flow.

-Alexa provides a Global Ranking metric which, according to their tooltip, is calculated using a combination of average daily visitors to this site and pageviews on the site over the past three months.
+SimilarWeb provides a Global Ranking metric which, according to their tooltip, is calculated using a combination of average daily visitors and pageviews on the site over the past three months.

 You can install the browser plugin SEOquake to show you the data about the website you are browsing in real-time.

-If your target audience is people from North America, it will not make sense to publish a guest post on a site whose traffic comes from Australia.
+If your target audience is people from North America, publishing a guest post on a site whose traffic comes from Australia will not make sense.

-The link may still prove to be valuable, in terms of gaining followers in the alternative country, but if you are seeking the best return for your time and effort investment, you would be wise to target blogs where you will gain the best exposure.
+The link may still be valuable in gaining followers in the alternative country, but if you seek the best return for your time and effort investment, you would be wise to target blogs where you will gain the best exposure.

-Another tool that you can use to track keywords ranking is SerpWatcher.
+Another tool that you can use to track keyword ranking is SerpWatcher.